Spin-off studies

 VCU Department of Psychiatry

-VCU Psychiatry, Psychology, Institute for Drug and Alcohol Studies
+VCU Psychiatry, Psychology, and the Institute for Drug and Alcohol Studies

 Aims to test the feasibility of a novel, psychoeducational neurocognitive program for college students, designed to enhance metacognitive awareness, increase cognitive resilience, and promote the use of specific neurocognitive skills to help students cope with stress and prevent substance misuse.